sooyean-hoo/bigbigpuppetfacts_examplelibs/README.md

 This involves writing ruby codes in lib/puppet_x/bigbigfacts/drivers.
 These are very simple ruby codes, which are very intuitive even for laymen and non-ruby programmers.

-* Methods needs extra ruby gems/libraries, usually as another dependent puppet modules
+* These methods need extra ruby gems/libraries, so they are packaged as this separated dependent puppet module.
+The followings are what is packaged here.
   * xz - Packaged along with its needed gems and library.
   * bz2 & a few variants - Packaged along with its needed gems and libraries.
   * 7z - No GEMs Packaged here, using CLI/shellout interface only.